Life insurance

 Anyone with private student loans should consider purchasing term life insurance to protect against the entire student loan balance becoming due at their death.

-Unlike federal student loans, which are forgiven in the event of the borrower’s death, most private student loans contain provisions that the entire loan balance is due if the borrower passes away
+Unlike federal student loans, which are forgiven in the event of the borrower’s death, some private student loans contain provisions that the entire loan balance is due if the borrower passes away.

-So, if you had a co-signer, that person will almost always be fully responsible for the balance after you pass away.
-And even without a co-signer, lenders generally pass on the balance of a student loan to your estate, which could reduce the value of what you pass on.
+So, if you had a co-signer, that person may be fully responsible for the balance after you pass away.
+And even without a co- signer, lenders generally pass on the balance of a student loan to your estate, which could reduce the value of what you pass on.

 3. People who plan to retire or become financially independent in 15 years